Tagged: health

 scientist 32: the experimental psychologist – Cambridge Cognition tests for Alzheimers disease (2012)

-Dr Jenny Barnett of Cambridge Cognition speaks about the neuropsychological tests they develop including one designed for the early detection of dementia.
-Their test is to be used in a government-funded field trial.
-And...
+visitors this year: 287 Dr Jenny Barnett of Cambridge Cognition speaks about the neuropsychological tests they develop including one designed for the early detection of dementia.
+Their test is to be used in a...

 Podcast: Play in new window